datawire/ambassador-docs/docs/edge-stack/1.13/topics/using/dev-portal.md

 * `ignored`: ignore this `Mapping` for documenting services.
 Note that the service will appear in the _Dev Portal_ anyway if another, non-ignored `Mapping` exists for the same service.
-* `timeout_ms`: number of milliseconds that the devportal HTTP client will wait for a service to respond on their docs endpoint
 * `display_name`: custom name to show for this service in the devportal.

 > Note: